awsdocs/amazon-redshift-developer-guide/doc_source/r_SUPER_type.md

 The SUPER data type supports the persistence of semistructured data in a schemaless form\.
 Although hierarchical data model can change, the old versions of data can coexist in the same SUPER column\.

 For information about how Amazon Redshift uses PartiQL to enable navigation into arrays and structures, see [Navigation](query-super.md#navigation)\.
-For information about how Amazon Redshift uses the PartiQL syntax to iterate over SUPER arrays by navigating the array using the FROM clause of a query, see [Unnesting](query-super.md#unnest)\.
+For information about how Amazon Redshift uses the PartiQL syntax to iterate over SUPER arrays by navigating the array using the FROM clause of a query, see [Unnesting queries](query-super.md#unnest)\.

 For information about how Amazon Redshift uses dynamic typing to process schemaless SUPER data without the need to declare the data types before you use them in your query, see [Dynamic typing](query-super.md#dynamic-typing-lax-processing)\.